Best Treadmills of 2025

 How to Choose Between the Best Treadmills

 There are many things to consider when choosing the best treadmill for your budget, space, and running needs.
 Each factor will weigh differently for each individual.
-While some people will want something that allows them to train for any type of running, flat or mountainous, and want all the bells and whistles offered by the NordicTrack Commercial X32i, others will be happy with the much simpler and more affordable Horizon Fitness 7.0 AT Treadmill.
+While some people will want something that offers classes to run along with and many of the bells and whistles, others will want something much simpler and affordable.

 Cost and Your Budget

-That said, treadmills are the priciest of running gear, so be sure to spend within your means and budget.
-There are treadmills for less than $1,000 that will get the job done.
-You can save money by finding treadmills on sale.
+That said, treadmills are pricey, so be sure to spend within your means and budget.
+There are treadmills for less than $1,000 that will get the job done, and you can save money by finding treadmills on sale.

 Intended Use

-Another essential thing to consider is your intended use of the treadmill.
-Will it be your primary means of training or a backup for when the weather is nasty?
-Do you plan on doing speed or interval workouts on it?
-If so, you might consider a treadmill that goes up to 12 miles per hour and has a 15% gradient.
-The NordicTrack Commercial X32i offers a steep enough incline to properly train for a mountain race, while the Peloton Tread has enough classes to take and workouts to do to help entertain those who struggle with treadmill motivation.
+Another thing to consider is whether you want access to running classes to use for your workouts.
+The Peloton Tread has enough classes to take and workouts to help entertain those struggling with treadmill motivation.
 If you just plan on using it to take easy runs and walks, you can probably get by with a treadmill that doesn’t have higher speeds and gradients.
-The Sole Fitness F80 is an excellent middle-of-the-line option for a treadmill at a relatively affordable price.
+The Sole Fitness F80 Treadmill is an excellent middle-of-the-line option for a treadmill at a relatively affordable price.

 Motor Power